 I can never remember a time when Peter was not part of a rehearsal, service, or other special musical occasion at St John's.
 Other than the days when he was away on a holiday.
 Peter was always THERE.
 Whether it was accompanying on the cathedral organ, or perched on a piano bench in one of the halls, we always knew that Peter would be patiently sitting there, waiting for us to find our music, stop talking, and pay attention to the maestro.
 We all love to sing Peter's descants, and other music that he has composed.
 This will continue, as will his smiling face in the tenor section.
+Wendy Nesbitt

 When did you first start coming to the Cathedral and who encouraged you to attend?
 I started to take piano lessons at the age of seven.
 When I was a student at St Paul's College, I was assigned by the music teacher, Mr Moses Wu, to assist playing the piano for the morning assembly as there were only a few students taking private piano lessons at that time.
 Later, Mr Wu encouraged me to join the choir of St John's Cathedral in the mid-1960s as he was acquainted with the Organist and Choirmistress of the Cathedral, Mrs Cecilia Kwok.
 Since joining the Choir, I was much attracted by the magnificent sound of the organ, and was honoured to be mentored by Mrs Kwok, and was given preliminary lessons on the organ from her.
-She also encouraged me to consider music as a career. that.
+She also encouraged me to consider music as a career.
+You continued your studies in the England.
+Tell me about In 1970, I entered the Royal Academy of Music in London, and first majored in piano.
+Then I did a double major in piano and organ.
+I also studied piano accompaniment and choral After graduation in 1975, I stayed on in England, and taught music in Bedfordshire for two years.
+Hong Kong beckoned me back, and I returned in 1977.